18297928865/gene-family/README.md

 ![](https://github.com/18297928865/gene-family/blob/FIIGURES/blastp.list.png)<br>

 Here we repsent the result of the previous step.
-Delete the duplicates in columnB, the rest of which is **blastp.list**<br>
+Delete the duplicates in columnB, the rest of which consist of **blastp.list**<br>
 ## HMM

 Reference：[tbtools](https://www.jianshu.com/p/1643f3a90642)